Your source for environmental and complex illness information, resources, and support.

 At Environmental Illness Resource Network, I am dedicated to promoting environmental health and wellness through education, advocacy and community outreach.
 This place is meant to be a portal where health professionals and patients can come together and share information, research and personal experiences of environmental illnesses.
 It uses social media, artificial intelligence and communication to achieve these goals.

-Discover the latest research, resources, and lifestyle tips for managing environmental illnesses like MECFS, MCS, and fibromyalgia.
+Discover the latest research, resources, and lifestyle tips for managing environmental illnesses like ME/CFS, MCS, MCAS, PTSD, the microbiome, neuroinflammation, fibromyalgia, etc. This website focuses on numerous topics related to health and wellness, treatments and new information related to these conditions.
 Our health and wellness blog provides in-depth information to help you navigate these complex conditions.
-To explore what else is new, the menu located on the top of the pages of the website can direct you to information that is provided in this website.
+To explore what else is new, the menu located on the top of the pages of this website can direct you to information provided in this website.
+You can also click on the links at the bottom of the page to visit all of our channels!

 Highlights new research and information that can help experts stay informed and environmental patients to live their best life!